BrylliDTU/BrylliDTU.github.io/about.markdown

 ## First wins

-The graph below is an interactive graph made with plotly express to show each teams first win, if you hover over the data-points, you can see the team abbrivation and the date of their first win.
-This kind of graph can give important information about historical success.

 <figure>
   <iframe src="/asset/first_wins.html" width="800" height="600"></iframe>
   <figcaption>First wins for each team</figcaption>
 </figure>

 For the first win graph above, we have displayed information regarding the first win of each team since the year 2000.
 Pretty much all of the teams had their first fin at a similar time, except for the Los Angeles Chargers and the Houston Texans.
+We want to bring to attention that the Houston Texans were founded in 2002, so their first win is the same year as their first year.
 This information is to understand the team's historical success better.

 ## Wins Per Season with Trends

+The graph below is an interactive graph which shows the wins per season for each team.
+To select a team, simply scroll to the right and click the team you want to display on the graph.
+The trendline can also be seen on the graph, which is a good indicator to see in what direction the team is going regarding wins.

 <figure>
   <iframe src="/asset/wins_per_season.html" width="800" height="600"></iframe>
   <figcaption>Interactive graph for wins per season</figcaption>
 </figure>

+If we analyse the results from this graph, it is a good indicator which teams have a successful winning streak historically by looking at the direction of the trendline.
+For example, if we look at the Houston Texans, we can see that their trendline has a upwards pointing trendline and indicates a good amount of wins throughout the seasons.

 ## Average Wins Per Season for Each Team

-Here below you can see average wins per season for each team.
+Next, we are going to look at a more statistical visualizations regarding to the average wins of each team.
+If the team is above the median line, the team is performing half the better than half of the teams, while those below are underperforming in relation to the median.
+Also, the teams closer to the upper quartile are showing stronger performances constistently.

 <figure>
   <iframe src="/asset/average_wins_per_team.html" width="800" height="600"></iframe>
   <figcaption>Average wins per season for each teamn</figcaption>
 </figure>

+As you can see, the New England Patriots are way above the upper quartile, indicating a good performance.
+This must not come as a surprise, as we have stablished their success before in this article.

 ## High Scoring Teams

-Here below you can see the high scoring percentage for teams that score over 50 points.
+Now, we can analyse how much the teams actually score, which is the most thrilling to most fans.
+Below we have put a threshold of 50 points and set up a graph that displays the percentage of high scoring games by each team.

 <figure>
   <img src="/asset/images/high_scoring_games.png" alt="high_score">
   <figcaption>Percentage of teams that have had games where they score over 50 points.</figcaption>
 </figure>

+From this graph, a suprising twist is revealed as the New Orelans Saint come out on top.
+This could be a major factor for you as a fan, if you want some exciting high scoring games and the thrill.

 # Conlusions and Recommendations